joost-morsink/Rest/docs/httpConv.md

 It also provides many useful (protected) methods to help implement the gaps.

 ## JsonHttpConverter
-Included in the solution is the JsonHttpConverter, which implements a plain JSON serialization format for the Rest requests and responses.
+Included in the solution is the `JsonHttpConverter`, which implements a plain JSON serialization format for the Rest requests and responses.
 It determines applicability on the Accept header, which should equal `application/json`.
 It also serializes values using the `application/json` Content-Type header.